 Idle

-Wan2.2-Animate is an Alibaba Wan 2.2–based motion-transfer model that turns a single character image into a full performance.
+Wan2.2-Animate is an Wan 2.2–based motion-transfer model that turns a single character image into a full performance.
 It copies body movement and facial expressions from a driving video while keeping the output stable, realistic, and identity-consistent.

 Wan2.2-Animate supports two behaviors: